USPS Pricing Overview – Commercial Base, Commercial Plus, Cubic

-USPS has many different pricing tiers depending on your volume.
+USPS has a number of different high-volume pricing tiers depending on your shipments and interaction with USPS.

 USPS Cubic Pricing is calculated based on the dimensions of the package and zones, not weight.
 To qualify for cubic pricing, you will have to ship over 50,000 packages a year.